3dem/relion-documents/source/STA_tutorial/MotionCorrection.rst

 :EER fractionation: 32

 		    (This dataset was not saved in the EER format.
 Therefore, we can ignore the EER fractionation field; but don't leave it empty.
-If your own data are collected in the EER format, the fractionation should be adjusted as described here)
+If your own data are collected in the EER format, the fractionation should be adjusted as described here.)

 :Write output in float16?: Yes